Engee documentation

 Dependencies

-To use this parameter, set the parameters to Magnetization inductance parameterized by value Voltage versus current characteristic.
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Voltage versus current characteristic.

 Units